Cuban intervention in Angola: Cuba and the Three Powers Accord

 It was only after the battle at Cuito Cuanavale that the Botha government showed a real interest in peace negotiations.
 The Cuban military strategy in southern Angola in 1988 brought urgency to the negotiations.
 After stopping the SADF counter offensive at Cuito Cuanavale and opening a second front to the west, the Cubans in Angola had raised the stakes and reversed the situation on the ground.
 In fact, the U.S. wondered whether the Cubans would stop their advance at the Namibian border.
 The heavy loss of life at Calueque sparked outrage in South Africa and it ordered an immediate retrenchment.
 The SADF forces remaining in eastern Angola were instructed to avoid further casualties.
 After the bloody clashes on 27 June, the SADF on 13 July set up 10 Division in defence of northern Namibia, in case the Cubans attempted an invasion.
 Thus, Jorge Risquet, head of the Cuban delegation, responded to South African demands: "The time for your military adventures, for the acts of aggression that you have pursued with impunity, for your massacres of refugees... is over… South Africa is acting as though it was a victorious army, rather than what it really is: a defeated aggressor that is withdrawing...
 South Africa must face the fact that it will not obtain at the negotiating table what it could not achieve on the battlefield."
 Crocker cabled Secretary of State George Shultz that the talks had taken place "against the backdrop of increasing military tension surrounding the large build-up of heavily armed Cuban troops in south-west Angola in close proximity to the Namibian border....
 The Cuban build-up in southwest Angola has created an unpredictable military dynamic."

 The Cubans were the driving force behind the negotiations in the final phase beginning in July 1988.
 The MPLA allies, first wanting to maintain the status quo after the successes in the south, had to be persuaded to continue.
 Worried that the fighting in Cunene escalated into an all-out war, Crocker achieved a first breakthrough in New York on 13 July.
 The Cubans replaced Jorge Risquet by the more conciliatory Carlos Aldana Escalante and agreed in general to withdraw from Angola in turn for Namibian independence.
-(See also Tripartite Accord (Angola) for Botha's account of his coming to an understanding with Risquet, as documented in the 2007 French documentary Cuba, an African Odyssey.)
+(See also Tripartite Accord (1988) for Botha's account of his coming to an understanding with Risquet, as documented in the 2007 French documentary Cuba, an African Odyssey.)
 Cuba's calculations were simple: Once the South Africans were out of Namibia and Resolution 435 was implemented, Pretoria would be without a safe base to operate from and to destabilize the MPLA government.
 The Luanda government could hold off UNITA without Cuban help.
 Cuba also figured that SWAPO, their regional ally, would pipe the tune in Namibia.